ar-kie/MKMD/README.md

 For reproducibility and testing of the steps involved in these analyses, we have included the workspaces resulting from prior analysis steps (e.g., full co-expression network for further network analysis).

+All data for complete replication are included in this repository.
+Please be sure to check version packages in the official manuscript.

 For inquiries and questions you can contact me under: raphael (dot) kubler (at) mssm (dot) edu